Layr-Labs/eigenda-operator-setup/monitoring/README.md

 ```bash
 cp .env.example .env
 ```
-* Make sure your prometheus config [file](./prometheus.yml) is updated with the metrics port (`NODE_METRICS_PORT`) of the eigenda node.
+* Make sure your Prometheus config [file](./prometheus.yml) is updated with the metrics port (`NODE_METRICS_PORT`) of the EigenDA node.
-* Make sure the eigenda container name is also set correctly in the prometheus config file.
+* Make sure the EigenDA container name is also set correctly in the Prometheus config file.
-You can find that in eigenda [.env](../.env) file (`MAIN_SERVICE_NAME`)
+You can find that in EigenDA [.env](../.env.example) file (`MAIN_SERVICE_NAME`)
-* Make sure the location of prometheus file is correct in [.env](./.env) file
+* Make sure the location of prometheus file is correct in [.env](./.env.example) file

 Once correct config is set up, run the following command to start the monitoring stack
 ```bash
 docker compose up -d
 ```

-Since eigenda is running in a different docker network we will need to have prometheus in the same network.
-To do that, run the following command:
+Your setup should ensure Prometheus is run in the same Docker network as EigenDA.
+Run the following command for this purpose:
 ```bash
 docker network connect eigenda-network prometheus
 ```
-Note: `eigenda-network` is the name of the network in which eigenda is running.
-You can check the network name in eigenda [.env](../.env) file (`NETWORK_NAME`).
+Note: `eigenda-network` is the name of the network in which EigenDA is running.
+You can check the network name in EigenDA [.env](../.env.example) file (`NETWORK_NAME`).

-This will make sure `prometheus` can scrape the metrics from `eigenda` node.
+This will make sure `Prometheus` can scrape the metrics from `EigenDA` node.

 #### Useful Dashboards
-We also provide a set of useful Grafana dashboards which would be useful for monitoring the EigenDA node.
-You can find them [here](../dashboards).
+EigenDA offers a set of Grafana dashboards that are automatically imported when initializing the monitoring stack.
-Once you have Grafana setup, feel free to import the dashboards.